 Best things to do in Kansas City

-Kauffman Park is one of oldest and nicest ballparks in the American league and home of the Kansas City Royals.
-Catching a game here is both affordable and fun, and there isn't a bad seat in the joint to watch the 2015 World Series Champions play ball.
+Kauffman Park is one of oldest and nicest ballparks in the American baseball league.
+Home of the Kansas City Royals, catching a game here is both affordable and fun.
+“The K’s” best known feature is the Water Spectacular, a fountain and waterfall display behind the right-field fence.
+There isn't a bad seat in the joint to watch the 2015 World Series Champions.
 The outfield concourse allows fans to walk 360 degrees around the stadium, plus there’s plenty of parking/room for tailgating.
-Look out for “The K’s” best known feature, the Water Spectacular, a fountain and waterfall display behind the right-field fence.

 Downtown, the American Jazz Museum shares a building with the Negro Leagues Baseball Museum in the historic 18th & Vine Jazz District.
 Learn about the birth of jazz in Kansas City through interactive exhibits, including listening stations and custom mixing boards.
 Among the historic artifacts from the height of jazz's popularity are collections of photographs, sheet music and posters.
 A great attraction to see before a live show.

 Next door to the American Jazz Museum is the Blue Room Jazz Club, offering live music four nights a week in an intimate setting.
 Part “Kansas City jazz” exhibit, this is a great place to grab a drink and see up-and-coming bands, seasoned local veterans and big names from the music world.

 KC’s amusement park might be a bit smaller than you’re used to, but there are all kinds of rides and slides within its 235 acres, and it’s less crowded than Disney or Universal.
 Spend the morning at Worlds of Fun riding coasters and hanging out with 35 lifesize animatronic dinosaurs at Dinosaurs Alive!, then cool down at Oceans of Fun – access to the waterpark is included in the admission price.